mkavulich/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

 GFS v16beta Suite
 -------------------------------

-Here is the SDF for the physics suite equivalent to the GFS v16beta in the Single Column Model (:term:`SCM`), which employs various groups and subcycling:
+Here is the SDF for the physics suite equivalent to the GFS v16beta in the Single-Column Model (:term:`SCM`), which employs various groups and subcycling:

 .. code-block:: xml